cristynhoward/cristynhoward.github.io/_posts/2018-06-26-bot-connect-4.markdown

 [Connect Four][9] (also known as Captain's Mistress, Four Up, Plot Four, Find Four, Four in a Row, Four in a Line and Gravitrips (in Soviet Union)) is a 20th century vertical strategy game.
 The earliest apparent version of the game, documented by Robbie Bell, is estimated to be Edwardian, produced c.
 1901 - 1910, and is made out of Mahogany, with beech wooden game pieces.

-The familiar, yellow plastic adaptation of the game was [invented by Howard Wexler][10], and first sold under the [copyrighted][11] name Connect Four in 1974.
-Currently the copyright is held by Hasbro, Inc.
+The familiar, yellow plastic adaptation of the game was [invented by Howard Wexler][10], and first sold under the [trademark][11] Connect Four in 1974.
+Currently the trademark is held by Hasbro, Inc.

-The game consists of a a 6 by 7 board design, with 2 sets of color tokens.
+The game consists of a 6 x 7 board design, with 2 sets of coloured tokens.
 On each turn, the active player places one token of their colour in one of the 7 vertical shoots.
 The objective of the game is to connect four tokens of your colour in a vertical, horizontal, or diagonal line before your opponent does.

 ---